llm-bible/llm-bible.github.io/_publications/fernando2023self.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2309.16797"}
 tags: ['Pretraining Methods', 'Prompting', 'Training Techniques']
 ---
-Popular prompt strategies like Chain45;of45;Thought Prompting can dramatically improve the reasoning abilities of Large Language Models (LLMs) in various domains.
-However such hand45;crafted prompt45;strategies are often sub45;optimal.
-In this paper we present Promptbreeder a general45;purpose self45;referential self45;improvement mechanism that evolves and adapts prompts for a given domain.
-Driven by an LLM Promptbreeder mutates a population of task45;prompts and subsequently evaluates them for fitness on a training set.
-Crucially the mutation of these task45;prompts is governed by mutation45;prompts that the LLM generates and improves throughout evolution in a self45;referential way.
-That is Promptbreeder is not just improving task45;prompts but it is also improving the mutationprompts that improve these task45;prompts.
-Promptbreeder outperforms state45;of45;the45;art prompt strategies such as Chain45;of45;Thought and Plan45;and45;Solve Prompting on commonly used arithmetic and commonsense reasoning benchmarks.
-Furthermore Promptbreeder is able to evolve intricate task45;prompts for the challenging problem of hate speech classification.
+Popular prompt strategies like Chain-of-Thought Prompting can dramatically improve the reasoning abilities of Large Language Models (LLMs) in various domains.
+However such hand-crafted prompt-strategies are often sub-optimal.
+In this paper we present Promptbreeder a general-purpose self-referential self-improvement mechanism that evolves and adapts prompts for a given domain.
+Driven by an LLM Promptbreeder mutates a population of task-prompts and subsequently evaluates them for fitness on a training set.
+Crucially the mutation of these task-prompts is governed by mutation-prompts that the LLM generates and improves throughout evolution in a self-referential way.
+That is Promptbreeder is not just improving task-prompts but it is also improving the mutationprompts that improve these task-prompts.
+Promptbreeder outperforms state-of-the-art prompt strategies such as Chain-of-Thought and Plan-and-Solve Prompting on commonly used arithmetic and commonsense reasoning benchmarks.
+Furthermore Promptbreeder is able to evolve intricate task-prompts for the challenging problem of hate speech classification.